humabilove/algorithms-assignment1/README.md

-# CSE331 Sorting Algorithm Benchmark
+# CSE331 Sorting Algorithm Assignment

 ## Overview
 This repository contains an extensive implementation of **12 sorting algorithms** (6 basic and 6 advanced) in C++, along with a benchmarking suite.
 The purpose of this project is to compare each algorithm’s performance on various dataset sizes (1,000 ~ 1,000,000) and data distributions (Ascending, Descending, Random, Partially Sorted).

 ## Project Structure
+.
 ├── README.md                         # This file
 ├── Makefile                          # Build configuration
 ├── scripts